-An art house horror unafraid to dive straight into more surreal moments rather than stick to its story the director herself described it as a “visual poem“ in her introduction and these two words worried me somewhat as the lights dimmed and the movie started.
+An art house horror unafraid to dive straight into more surreal moments rather than stick to its story, the director herself described it as a “visual poem“ in her introduction.
+These two words worried me somewhat as the lights dimmed and the movie started.

-To my surprise and satisfaction however Braid was far more engaging than many other horrors of a similar ilk and although it meandered into pretension in some moments there is no doubt that artistically many scenes stood out for their style and brutal beauty.
+However, to my surprise and satisfaction Braid was far more engaging than many other horrors of a similar ilk and although it meandered into pretension in some moments there is no doubt that artistically many scenes stood out for their style and brutal beauty.

 The story is sparse with two friends Tilda and Petula (Flesh and Bone’s Sarah Hay and Nocturnal Animals Imogen Waterhouse) going on the run after their home is raided by the NYPD and the large amount of drugs they were dealing is lost.

 Desperate to find a place to hide and recoup the cash their supplier is after them for, they reluctantly decide to head for the mansion of a childhood friend Daphne (Madeline Brewer seen in The Handmaid’s Tale), a wealthy but mentally unstable heiress who lives alone in her family estate.

 Their plan is simple: to steal Daphne’s money and leave.
 However, to get inside they must take part in a warped childhood game of make-believe where Daphne is the Mother, Tilda her daughter and Petula the Doctor.